Skip to content

 Summary

 A student group at the University of Virginia that published a Christian newspaper was denied funding to cover the costs of printing the paper, even though the university made this funding available to other student publications.
-Administrators denied the students’ request for funding because of the Christian viewpoint of the publication, and because they erroneously believed that funding the newspaper would violate the First Amendment rule against establishing a state religion.
-The students filed a lawsuit, with funding by Alliance Defending Freedom, to challenge this denial and protect their right to not be discriminated against because of their Christian viewpoint.
+Administrators denied the students’ request for funding because of the Christian viewpoint of the publication, claiming that funding the newspaper would violate the First Amendment rule against establishing a state religion.
+With funding from Alliance Defending Freedom, the students filed a lawsuit to challenge this denial and protect their right to speak freely consistent with their Christian viewpoint.

 Case Documents